Trader Joe’s BLACK BEANS (with recipes)

 Now on the other hand with just a little effort you can make your own chicken meatballs!
 No really, it’s pretty easy.
 While these are very convenient of course, your own homemade ones will be way better.

 RECIPE – HOMEMADE CHICKEN MEATBALLS: Take a package of Trader Joe’s fresh ground chicken ($3.99 $4.49 a pound).
 Put in a bowl.
-Mix in one egg, 2 tablespoons milk, 1/4 cup seasoned bread crumbs or Panko… 1/4 tsp Salt & Pepper (Optional seasonings, even better with some chopped scallions, parsley, garlic, cilantro?
+Mix in one egg, 2 tablespoons milk, 1/4 cup seasoned bread crumbs or Panko., 1/4 tsp Salt & Pepper (Optional add more seasonings, and even better with some chopped scallions, parsley, garlic, cilantro?
 Add a tablespoon of AJIJKA spice or Smoked Paprika.
 Mix ingredients thoroughly.
 Put in fridge for 1/2 hr to firm up.
 Form (using wet hands) into small meatballs.
-Flatten them for patties (more surface area to brown).
-Put into a nonstick pan with butter and/or olive oil.
+Flatten them in the pan into patties (more surface area to brown).
+Cook in a nonstick pan/cast iron with butter and/or olive oil.
 Sprinkle on Smoked Paprika.
-Cook 4 minutes per side, turning till browned.
-Deglaze pan with 1 tbl water, lemon juice, add butter and pour pan sauce over chicken.
+Cook about 4 minutes per side, till well browned.
+Deglaze pan with 2 tbl water, lemon juice, add butter and pour pan sauce over chicken.

 (my Homemade grilled Asian style chicken patties with grilled rice)